The Cares Act provides assistance/money for state and local government agencies

 The economic shutdown created by COVID-19 has caused unplanned shortfalls on state and local government budgets.
 In 2020, Congress passed the CARES Act, which included $150 billion in direct assistance for state, territorial, and tribal governments to ease the financial strain of state and local government spending on pandemic mitigation and response measures.

 This aid, known collectively as the Coronavirus Relief Fund, provides each state with a minimum of $1.25 billion.
 Local governments with a population of at least 500,000 are also eligible for direct payments.

 In March of 2021, the federal government passed another pandemic relief measure called the American Rescue Plan Act, giving states and local jurisdictions additional money, spread over several years, to help with the pandemic recovery.
 Of the approximately $350 billion for fiscal relief, 57 percent is allocated to states and 35 percent to local governments.

 Archive360 is working with State and Local Governments throughout the United States to help them leverage available CARES Act and American Rescue Plan Act funds.
 As a result, these agencies can better support their staff and citizens by improving their eDiscovery capabilities and reduce the cost and time required to respond to FOIA requests.

 Archive360 is the world's leader in secure data migration and intelligent information archiving and management.
 The Archive2Azure PaaS solution is a complete cloud-based information management and archiving solution for both structured and unstructured data installed in the agency's own Azure Cloud tenancy for increased security and functionality, consolidated information management, and fast/legally defensible FOIA and eDiscovery response.

-Experts are now suggesting that even when the pandemic is over, many agency employees will continue to work from home at least part-time, so adopting a centralized cloud archive will continue to provide the benefits mentioned above well into the future.
+Experts are now suggesting that even when the pandemic is over, many agency employees will continue to work from home at least part-time, so adopting a centralized cloud archive for FOIA request management will continue to provide the benefits mentioned above well into the future.